Understanding RC Helicopter Lift

 Airfoil / Rotor Blade Shapes

-If just a flat slab was used instead (like on our little balsa rubber powered plane or our home built May Bee), the airflow would easily separate above the wing, and create all sorts of chaotic turbulence, vortices and drag.
+We now know the flat slab wing (like on our little balsa rubber powered plane or our home built May Bee), while producing lift, is also very inefficient because the air flow detaches behind the leading edge and creates all sorts of chaotic turbulence, vortices and drag.

 Airfoil shapes dictate lift efficiencyAirfoil shapes dictate RC helicopter lift efficiency

-Symmetrical airfoils like most of us are very familiar with on our RC helicopters are not as efficient at producing lift as a semi or flat bottomed airfoil.
-They are however capable of faster head and flight speed.
+Symmetrical airfoils like most of us are very familiar with on our RC helicopters, while being much more efficient than a flat slab, are not as efficient at producing lift as a semi or flat bottomed airfoil.
+They are however capable of faster head and flight speeds, along with the ability to fly inverted.
+Basically being the best compromise for all areas of RC helicopter lift and control, both upright and inverted.

-The "under-cambered" airfoil takes lift efficiency to the extremeThis shape is ideal for light weight micro fixed pitch applications and produces lots of lift - they are sometimes called high lift rotors.
+The "under-cambered" airfoil takes lift efficiency to the extremeThis shape is ideal for light weight micro fixed pitch applications and produces lots of lift - they are sometimes called high lift rotors, but these are absolutely no good for inverted flight.

 Many toy & micro and coaxial RC helicopters use this type of airfoil rotor design.
-The obvious reason is because it produces the most amount of lift with the least amount of power, and has the least amount of weight (high lift to power & weight ratio).
+The obvious reason is because it produces the most amount of lift with the least amount of power (high lift to power & weight ratio).

 Fixed Pitch RC Helicopter Lift Control